 The past few years have been tricky in terms of planning for the future as behavioral habits shifted significantly.
 During the project realization Coop updated input data, analyzed it and concluded that the handover date volumes will reach 2027’s planned volumes.
 This means both the industry’s and the company’s growth have been outplaying the boldest expectations.
 While volume increase is undoubtedly great news, it comes with the consequences of solution revising and design changes.

 During the solution’s realization stage we reviewed the data and found out that to handle the increased volumes in the future Coop will need more focus on palletizing and depalletizing.
 We are happy with the solution by SSI SCHAEFER as it allows extension at any point even in the middle of construction.
 In the dynamic world of today this is exactly what we need,

-When items are needed for restocking the main storage area, they arrive at the depalletizing station.
-Depalletizing, as well as mixed palletizing stations, are in progress due to an additional extension during realization, i.e. more robots.
+When the items are needed for restocking the main storage area, they arrive at the depalletizing station.
+Depalletizing, as well as mixed palletizing stations, are in progress due to additional solution extension during realization, i.e. more robots.
 When the goods are split into individual cases, they are transported by a bin conveyor to a storage area.
 SSI SCHAEFER has just completed one of two parts of the bin conveying system.

 The Large Automation Project is Hard to Miss